hpi-swa/sandblocks/docs/src/walkthroughs/git.md

 * `git fetch --all` fetch changes onto our `origin/` branches but do not merge them just yet
 * `git push -u origin BRANCH` push a local branch to the remote and remember the `origin BRANCH` as its upstream so that you can leave it out next time

+## Adding Your Repo in Squeak
+1. Via the commandline, `git clone ` your repo to any folder on your filesystem.
+2. When first opening the Git Browser, it will ask you to add a new project.
+Click yes.
+3. Locate the folder that you `git clone`d earlier.

 ## Recommended Workflow
 1. Perform changes in the image
 2. Commit using the Git Browser